timgaleckas/hierarchical_config/README.markdown

 ## Configuration

 By default, it will look at config directory of your project and transfer most of your .yml files (it ignores database ones).
-However, you have full control over where it need to look and what to convert.
+However, you have full control over where it needs to look and what it needs to convert.